Russia’s Yandex expands its Alice voice assistant to the smart home

 Similar to Amazon’s Alexa, Alice supports custom routines, so a user can tie a sequence of events to a single phrase.
 “Good morning, Alice,” could turn on the heating and activate the kettle, for example.

-For context, Amazon’s Alexa doesn’t yet support Russian, but Google and Apple’s respective digital assistants do — however, none of those companies has launched a smart home devices for the Russian market, which puts Yandex in a strong position on its home turf.
+For context, Amazon’s Alexa doesn’t yet support Russian, but Google and Apple’s respective digital assistants do — however, none of those companies has launched any smart home devices for the Russian market, which puts Yandex in a strong position on its home turf.